Prtm2110/AntonPDF-1B/README.md

 └── requirements.txt         # Python dependencies
 ```

+## Usage Guide

-## PDF Processing with LLM4
+### PDF Processing with LLM4

 The `llm4_to_json.py` script processes PDF collections and extracts structured information using advanced language models.
-Leveraging the fast outline extractor from Anton1A, it handles large document collections with exceptional performance.
+Built on Anton1A's fast outline extractor, it handles large document collections with exceptional performance.

-### Process All Collections at Once
+#### Process All Collections

 ```bash
 python llm4_to_json.py --all
 ```

-**What this does:**
+**What this command does:**
-- Reads all `challenge1b_input.json` files from each Collection folder
+- Scans all `challenge1b_input.json` files from each Collection folder
-- Processes all PDFs in each collection's PDFs directory with high speed
+- Processes all PDFs in each collection's PDFs directory with optimized speed
 - Extracts document outlines, titles, and hierarchical structure efficiently
 - Saves results to `challenge_outputs_json/` with descriptive filenames
-- Provides progress feedback and error handling
+- Provides real-time progress feedback and comprehensive error handling

-### Process a Single Collection
+#### Process a Single Collection

 ```bash
 python llm4_to_json.py --collection "Collection 1"
 ```

-Perfect for testing or processing specific document sets.
+*Perfect for testing or processing specific document sets.*

-### Custom Directories
+#### Custom Directory Processing

 ```bash
 python llm4_to_json.py --all --input-dir custom_pdfs --output-dir custom_output
 ```

-Use your own directory structure for maximum flexibility.
+*Configure custom directory structures for maximum flexibility.*

-### View All Options
+#### View All Available Options

 ```bash
 python llm4_to_json.py --help